sinusgamma/DRL-Banana-Navigation/README.md

 The goal of this project is to train an agent (AI) to navigate a virtual world where it can collect blue and yellow bananas.
 The task of the agent is to collect as many yellow bananas as possible, while avoiding the blue bananas.

+In the animatation bellow you can see my trained agent navigating in the world.

 ![Banana World](https://github.com/sinusgamma/DRL-Banana-Navigation/blob/master/banana_navigation.gif)

 I trained two agents.
 One is a Deep Q-Network DQN with "experience replay" and "fixed § targets".
 The other algorithm uses Double DQN as well.
 In my case there wasn't significant difference between the performance of these two solutions.